 STEP 1.

 Initial report/disclosure of bullying behaviour

 Action Taken if a teacher Procedure Support and/or sanction

 feels that they can resolve may include

 the situation

 Subject Teacher, Form Challenge the behaviour as Serious talk with

 teacher, or any being unacceptable student(s) re effect of

 teacher/ Co-ordinator their behaviour

-Member of the Pastoral Speak to both students Verbal warning.

-Care Committee separately and try and Student(s)

-resolve the issue using an involved warned to
+Member of the Pastoral Care Committee Speak to both students separately and try and resolve the issue using an established intervention technique e.g. Restorative Approach Verbal warning.
+Student(s) involved warned to stop

-established intervention stop

-technique e.g.

-Restorative Approach

-Always consult with an Keep a record (Informal) Seek Verbal Agreement re:
+Always consult with an appropriate colleague or management Keep a record (Informal) Seek Verbal Agreement re: future behaviour

-appropriate colleague future behaviour

-or management

-If possible have a colleague Teacher will follow up Outline a fair outcome if
+If possible have a colleague present when interviewing Teacher will follow up progress with: victim and Outline a fair outcome if appropriate,

-present when interviewing progress with: victim and appropriate,

 students bully, bystanders or e.g. an apology, return of

 others involved. property etc.

 N.B.
 If the incident has not

 being resolved within 20

 days the relevant teacher

 must record the behaviour

 on the incident template.

 STEP 2.
-Subsequent report/disclosure e.g. second incident by the same student Action taken by Procedure Support and/or sanction may include: Relevant teacher, Coordinator, Form Teacher involved.
-Incident investigated by the Co-ordinator using Restorative Approach.
-Serious talk with the student re: behaviour and future behaviour.
+Subsequent report/disclosure e.g. second incident by the same student Action taken by Procedure Support and/or sanction may include: Relevant teacher, Coordinator, Form Incident investigated by the Co-ordinator using Serious talk with the student re: behaviour and Teacher involved.
+Restorative Approach. future behaviour.

-Member of the Pastrol Care Committee may be involved.
+Member of the Pastoral Care Committee may be involved.
 Headmaster/Deputy Principal informed.
 Sign written agreement re: future behaviour.
 Both sets of parents informed by Co-ordinator.
 Parents/Guardians sign written agreement re: future behaviour.
 Keep a record.
 Speak with school counsellor.
 Co-Ordinator follows up progress with victim and bully, bystanders and others involved.
 Detention/other agreed sanction from school's Code of Behaviour.
 Monitor future behaviour.